ameliatastic/anchor-cereal/README.md

 # anchor-cereal

-For some reason, Anchor doesn't let you create weird-sized arrays in #[account]-derived structs.
-This crate fixes that by providing a macro that generates a serializable struct with an array of any size, _that actually shows up in your IDL._
+A quality of life package for Anchor made to support the Solana ecosystem.
+Currently, it allows you to serialize a struct containing an array of any size, while still showing up in your IDL.
+More features coming soon!! :)

 ## Usage